runemadsen/runemadsen-2012/writings/printing-code/lecture-intro.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/brockmann2_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/brockmann2.jpg" />

-**Josef Muller-Brockmann** was...
+**Josef Muller-Brockmann**'s book _Grid Systems_ suggested the use of strict grid systems to order graphic elements on the page.
+Gone where the artistic freedom of the artist:

 > "The message will reach a maximum power of expression if the object or idea is presented aesthetically and efficiently with a minimum of accompanying design.
 Both subjective ornament in the sense of illustrative exaggerations and over-objective presentation must be avoided" - Josef Müller-Brockmann

+Brockmann held to these rules in his own work to a degree that Michael Kroeger referred to Brockmann as _mechanical_ in [conversations with Paul Rand](http://amzn.to/gZHfWO).

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/gerstner_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/intro/gerstner.jpg" />

-Karl Gerstner - pointing towards the early experiments with computers Algorithmic approach, generative systems
+**Karl Gerstner**'s - pointing towards the early experiments with computers Algorithmic approach, generative systems
 -> Donald Knuth's metafont